lacounty-isab/workshops/git/readme.md

 Once you have a local copy of the repository the basic lifecycle goes like this.

-1. checkout - change branch; often create a new one
+1. checkout - change to a branch; often create a new one.
-2. edit - edit working copy
+2. edit - edit working copy.
-3. stage - add the changes to a staging area
+3. stage - add the changes to a staging area.
 4. commit - commit changes.
 5. repeat steps 2 - 4.
 6. push commits to a server copy of the repository.